© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross, Old Church is a scheduled monument protected by Historic England under reference 1013532.
 View the official record →

-Churchyard cross, Old Church is a medieval stone cross of uncertain date, located in the parish of Old Church in Lincolnshire.
+Churchyard cross, Old Church is a medieval cross located in Lincolnshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013532.

 Churchyard cross, Old Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013532.